EHB-MCT/expert-lab-prototypes-BenoitDossoine/three-js-prototype/three-js-prototype/README.md

 The application will start in a new window.

+## Features

+* Upload your .glb 3D model to add it to the list of models.
+* Contains a list of previously uploaded 3D models.
+* Preview a 3D model by clicking on it in the list.
+* No model selected yet?
+A placeholder text will be shown.

 ## Technical stack

 Here's a brief overview of the technology stack this prototype uses: